kionsoftware/kion-cli/README.md

     # federate into a web console using a wizard to select a target account and Cloud Rule
     # * note that Firefox users will have to approve pop-ups on the first run
     kion console

+    # federate into a web console using an alias
+    # * note that Firefox users will have to approve pop-ups on the first run
+    # * note that account alias only supports kion versions 3.9.9 and 3.10.2 and up
+    kion console --alias Prod --car Admin
     ```

     __AWS Profiles:__